 While public power utilities generally are regulated by a local governing body accountable to its citizens, investor-owned utilities are regulated by state and federal authorities.
-Investor-owned utility customers have the right to file complaints with the state public service commission, but because they don't own the utility, they have no direct relationship to utility management and cannot participate in board meetings.
+Investor-owned utility customers have the right to place complaints with the state public service commission, but because these customers are not owners of the utility, they have no direct relationship to utility management and cannot participate in board meetings.

-Regulation for rural electric cooperatives varies across the country; they are subject to oversight from state regulators in some, but not all, states.
+Regulation for rural electric cooperatives varies across the country; they are subject to oversight from state regulatory commissions in some, but not all, states.
 Where they are not regulated, cooperative utility customers may find that making their voice heard is more difficult because the utility is not subject to the same sunshine laws that govern public power utilities.

-Compared to customers of investor-owned utilities and rural electric cooperatives, public power customers have significantly more influence on rates, service and policies.
+Compared to customers of investor-owned utilities and even rural electric cooperatives, public power customers have more influence on rates, service and policies.